 The Best Riprap Shoreline Money Can Buy: Lakeshore Guys®’ Signature Armored Shoreline.
 The Only Shoreline Tougher Than Nature.

-Why do people from as far north as Orr, Minnesota and as far south as Branson, Missouri call the Lakeshore Guys for a better riprap shoreline?
+Why do people from as far north as Orr, Minnesota and as far south as Branson, Missouri call Lakeshore Guys® for a better riprap shoreline?

 They call for our signature Armored Shoreline.
 It’s the roughest, toughest, and best-looking riprap shoreline money can buy.
-(It doesn’t hurt that we build the toughest shorelines with legendary professionalism.)
+Our photos, reviews, and this case-study should make that plain.
+It doesn’t hurt that we build the toughest shorelines with legendary professionalism.

-How, exactly, is a Lakeshore Guys™ Riprap Armored Shoreline better than a standard-issue riprap shoreline – like the kind peddled by standard-issue landscapers?
+How, exactly, is a Lakeshore Guys®™ Riprap Armored Shoreline better than a standard-issue riprap shoreline – like the kind peddled by landscapers and other non-specialists?

-Well, besides the poor craftsmanship you’ll notice as soon as you see landscapers’ work, the differences are almost too many to name.
+Well, besides the poor craftsmanship you’ll notice as soon as you see landscapers’ and other generalists’ work, the differences are almost too many to name.
 You might as well ask me to describe the differences between a Miles Davis song and a Kenny G song.
 But you asked, so please hang with me.
 You can click on one of these links to jump down to read more about a specific difference:

 - Difference 1: 3:1 Slope